 Saint-Guénolé: the ship and its sails.

-Brest 2008La Recouvrance, various ships, the Corentin, various ships including the Tara.
-The Kruzenshtern, Mircea, Cisne Branco, Le Renard, Earl of Pembroke, Kaskelot, Anna Rogde, Lotos, Tecla, Freedom, Abel Tasman, Catherina, Étoile Molène, Pen Duick, various small ships, Jacob Meindert - Pedro Doncke, La Cancalaise, Viola, Vietnamese boats, ensemble views, Saint-Guénolé & Ibis, Regina Maris, La Recouvrance (1 - 2), Britair, Foncia & Groupama2, lateen, Petrine & Jantje, Takeru, Swaensborgh, Zuiderzee & Sigandor, Moonbeam III (1 - 2), Lindheim Sunds, Matthew, various ships, Cala Milló, Belle Étoile & Charles Marie, jangadas & junks, Constantia, Iris, Hendrika Bartelds, Wytske Eelkje & Zephyr, ensemble views, big boats, Baltic Beauty, yawls, O’abandonado & Tina Husted, Vietnamese boats, fishing boats, various boats (1 - 2 - 3 - 4), last images.
+Brest 2008La Recouvrance, various ships—1, the Corentin, various ships—2 including the Tara.
+The Kruzenshtern, Mircea, Cisne Branco, Le Renard, Earl of Pembroke, Kaskelot, Anna Rogde, Lotos, Tecla, Freedom, Abel Tasman, Catherina, Étoile Molène, Pen Duick, various (small) ships—3, Jacob Meindert - Pedro Doncke, La Cancalaise, Viola, Vietnamese boats, ensemble views, Saint-Guénolé & Ibis, Regina Maris, La Recouvrance (1 - 2), Britair, Foncia & Groupama2, lateen, Petrine & Jantje, Takeru, Swaensborgh, Zuiderzee & Sigandor, Moonbeam III (1 - 2), Lindheim Sunds, Matthew, various ships—4, Cala Milló, Belle Étoile & Charles Marie, jangadas & junks, Constantia, Iris, Hendrika Bartelds, Wytske Eelkje & Zephyr, ensemble views, big boats, Baltic Beauty, yawls, O’abandonado & Tina Husted, Vietnamese boats, various (fishing) boats—5, various boats (6 - 7 - 8 - 9), last images.

-Le Goulet A panorama, the cliffs, the forts, seen from a german bunker, from the Belvédère (1 - 2 - 3) or seen from the harbour.
-The Sainte-Anne lighthouse: with the the Queen Mary 2, dans le brouillard.
+Le Goulet A panorama, the cliffs, the forts, seen from a German bunker, from the Belvédère (1 - 2 - 3) or seen from the harbour.
+The Portzic lighthouse: with the the Queen Mary 2, dans le brouillard.
 The Cormorandière rock.
-The coastal track leading to the Sainte-Anne duPortzic cove.
+The coastal track leading to the Sainte-Anne duPortzic cove in the mist or under winter clouds.
 The outlook towards the Toulinguet head, a pilot boat guiding a freighter.
 The entrance of the Goulet on the sea side, with the Petit Minou lighthouse (1 - 2 - 3) and beach and its waves.
 A linear cloud above the Goulet.

 The pointe Saint-Mathieu, its lighthouse and ruined abbey.
 The Corsen cape: its sand cove, granite rocks, the coast towards the north, a sunset.